A14x01/Password-manager/README.md

-Easy password manager where you can add an accounts, view an accounts saving and login in accounts.
+Easy password manager where you can add accounts, view accounts saving and login in accounts.
 Password manager is saving accounts in password.txt.